 The illustration on the previous page shows where power is needed and how data cables can be routed.
-Data cable is not included as a standard part of the scoreboard package, although Electro-Mech typically is the source for it.
+Data cable is not included as a standard part of the stat panel package, although Electro-Mech typically is the source for it.
 Alternatively, Electro-Mech can provide a ScoreLink wireless communication system to replace the data cable.
-Other materials shown (or implied) in the illustration that are not included in the standard scoreboard package:
+Other materials shown (or implied) in the illustration that are not included in the standard stat panel package:

-- Power receptacles (at the scoreboard display and at the point of operation) - A disconnect switch (to turn the scoreboard display on and off) - Cable and conduit to supply power to the receptacles - Conduit for the data cable (if data cable is used) - Wire splicing kits for use with 22 AWG wire (if data cable is used)
+- Power receptacles (at each player statistics display and at the point of operation) - A disconnect switch (to turn the stat displays on and off) - Cable and conduit to supply power to the receptacles - Conduit for the data cable (if data cable is used) - Wire splicing kits for use with 22 AWG wire (if data cable is used)